 - Add the alcohol and allow it to warm gently for about 10 seconds.
 Do not stir.
 Alternatively, gently warm the alcohol to about 130 degrees before adding it to the pan.

-- Tilt the pan away from you and light the alcohol.
+- Tilt the pan away from you and light the alcohol with the burner flame (or using a taper lighter).

 - Avoid alcohol labeled "cooking" such as "cooking wine."
 This has salt added, which can result in an overly salty dish.

 - Never cook with an alcohol you wouldn't drink.
-If the alcoholic beverage has such inferior flavors you wouldn't enjoy drinking it alone, then it will add those flavors to your food, as well.
+If the booze has such inferior flavors you wouldn't enjoy drinking it alone, then it will add those flavors to your food, too.

 - If you aren't much of a drinker, buy mini alcohol bottles instead of full bottles for cooking.
 You can buy small bottles of wine, liqueurs, and spirits for cooking and waste less.

 - It's best to remove a hot pan from the heat source before adding alcohol to reduce risk of fire.
-You can return it to the flame as soon as the alcohol is added.
+You can return it to the flame as soon as you add the booze.

 - Never pour alcohol into a hot dish from the bottle.
 Instead, measure it and add from a measuring cup.
 That way, if the alcohol does accidentally ignite, you won't have a larger fire on your hands.

 Cooking with alcohol can add depth to foods and balance flavor profiles.
-By using proper alcohol cooking techniques, your foods will taste delicious.
+By using proper alcohol cooking techniques, your food will always be tasty.